 But Article XX also requires that measures not constitute an "arbitrary or unjustifiable discrimination between countries where the same conditions prevail, or a disguised restriction on international trade."
 This has been difficult to meet for countries hoping to use the exceptions clause for environmental purposes, in part as the WTO's Appellate Body has found that countries cannot "require other Members to adopt essentially the same comprehensive regulatory program, to achieve a certain policy goal, as that in force within the Member's territory, without taking into consideration different conditions which may occur in the territories of those Members."
-A complaining country own firms had to comply with its rules governing how things are made.
-Imported products have to meet all the importing country's regulatory and safety requirements, but the foreign firms that make those products do not have to adhere to the importing country's labor or other general regulations.
-This makes the CBAM's compatibility with the WTO questionable, despite the European Commission's efforts.
+A complaining country could, for instance, easily argue that using an emissions price generated by the EU market is discriminatory as it reflects very specific EU supply and demand conditions.
+The WTO, however, is not politically deaf, and both Panel and Appellate Body members will be conscious of the climate change challenge and the Paris climate agreement when reviewing any dispute over the CBAM.

-See Impact Assessment accompanying the European Commission Staff Working Document, Climate Target Plan 2030, September 17, 2020, Annex 7, Sections 3(b) and (c) and Section 4.
+21 See Impact Assessment accompanying the European Commission Staff Working Document, Climate Target Plan 2030, September 17, 2020, Annex 7, Sections 3(b) and (c) and Section 4.
 Quote at p.
 248.

-For a review of this issue and relevant WTO jurisprudence, see Reinhard Quick, Carbon Border Adjustment: A Dissenting View on its Alleged WTO-Compatibility, Nomos E-library, April 2020.
+22 For a review of this issue and relevant WTO jurisprudence, see Reinhard Quick, Carbon Border Adjustment: A Dissenting View on its Alleged WTO-Compatibility, Nomos E-library, April 2020.